EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 Coming Soon:
 - Verbosity settings
-- Custom badchars, (currently badchars are 00, 20, 0a, 0d, 3a, 3f, and anything that's not valid ASCII)
+- Custom badchars, (currently badchars are 00, 20, 0a, 0d, 3a, 3f, and any character that's not printable, valid ASCII)
 - Custom output files